prettyHello/TikZOverflow/README.md

 	<li>In Modules-> groupe09-> select the "sources" tab and mark the folder "src" as Sources.</li>
 	<li>In Modules-> groupe09-> select the "tests" tab and mark the folder "test" as Test.</li>
 	<li>In Project-> project set JDK (choose the jdk of your choice)</li>
 	<li>In Project-> fill the field "project compiler output" with the path to the folder where you want the output to be generated.
-We recommand creating a folder name "be.ac.ulb.infof307.g09.out" in the root folder for that </li>
+We recommand creating a folder name "out" in the root folder for that </li>
 	<li>In Libraries -> press "+" -> then add the folder "src/lib" as a java library.
 Once done it is necessary to click on "change version" and to confirm in order to load most libraries.</li>
 	<li>In Libraries -> press "+" -> in lib, select "sqlite-jdbc-3.30.1.jar" and add it as java.</li>
 	<li>In Libraries -> press "+" -> in lib, select "spring-secuity-crypto/5.2.1.RELEASE/spring-security-crypto-5.2.1.RELEASE.jar" and add it as java.</li>